Henry Ellis (diplomat)

 Sir Henry Ellis, KCB, PC (1 September 1788 – 28 September 1855) was a British diplomat and politician.

-Life
+Early life

-He was an illegitimate son of Robert Hobart, 4th Earl of Buckinghamshire.
+Ellis was an illegitimate son of Robert Hobart, 4th Earl of Buckinghamshire.

+Career

 In his career he served for six years in the civil service of the East India Company; and in the Bengal Presidency he held the post of private secretary to the president of the board of control.
 In 1814 he was sent to Persia as minister plenipotentiary ad interim, and returned from that country in the following year, having successfully negotiated a treaty of peace.